 - The Duplicate option comes by default, as it mirrors the primary display on the second one

 - With The Second screen only feature, you can see everything only on the second screen

-There are various dual monitor software tools available that may help improve your experience in a dual monitor setup.
+There are various dual monitor tools for Windows 11 available that may help improve your experience in a dual monitor setup.
 Third-party dual monitor solutions allow you to customize a lot more than you can usually do on Windows.

 Hope the workarounds were helpful to you.
 Do not hesitate to use the comments section below to tell us which method worked for you.